kingmak/SeleniumPythonBindingsForChrome/README.md

 SeleniumPythonBindingsForChrome
 ===============================

-Driving Chrome With Selenium and Python (Automation)
+Driving Chrome With Selenium and Python (Chrome Automation)

 Requirements: